jspecht3/terminal-tutorial/README.md

 example.txt
 ```

 Now, we have an empty text file.
-We can verify this file is empty with the :sparkles: `wc`.
+We can verify this file is empty with the command :sparkles: `wc`.
 ```
 $ wc example.txt
 0 0 0 example.txt